jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.73 Truncate

-Truncates the values in a raster to the desired number of decimal places.
+Truncates the values in a raster to the desired number of decimal places..

 *Parameters*: